CINCINNATI -- It’s the time of year for falling snowflakes and warm Christmas family feasts, but what about those without a home or a hot meal to eat?

 - Over-the -Rhine Community Housing : The local non-profit works to provide housing and programs to change the life of Over-the Rhine residents by offering health care, job services, education, faith-based organizations and community associations.

-- SPCA Cincinnati: An animal shelter and humane society that continually strives to strengthen the human-animal bond and improve the welfare of animals by fostering the humane care and treatment of all animals.
+- shelter and humane society that continually strives to strengthen the human-animal bond and improve the welfare of animals by fostering the humane care and treatment of all animals.

 - Council on Aging of Southwestern Ohio: Whether you like to work on special causes or prefer to help people one-on-one, you can make a difference in the lives of older adults.